hlavacs/ViennaPhysicsEngine/REFACTORING.md

 **Exit criterion:** green CI, golden files committed, `git tag pre-refactor`.

+**Status: implemented.** `tests/goldenrun.cpp` (scenes: stack, pendulum, hinge, cloth; `--generate`/`--compare`), golden files in `tests/golden/`, `.clang-format`, `.clang-tidy`, warning flags (`VPE_WARNINGS_AS_ERRORS` option), CI in `.github/workflows/ci.yml`.

+Findings from implementation:

+- **Determinism requires ASLR off.** Contact pairs are keyed by body addresses (`void*`), so address layout changes `unordered_map` iteration order, hence impulse application order, hence float results — the same binary produces different stack-scene results per run.
+CTest therefore runs goldenrun under `setarch -R` on Linux.
+This is a concrete correctness argument for Phase 2: index-based handles make iteration order address-independent.
+  Confirmed on macOS too (no ASLR opt-out exists there), so `build_cmake.sh` skips goldenrun on Darwin — the Linux CI job is the golden-run authority until Phase 2 makes the simulation address-independent.
+- The golden files are reference-environment artifacts (ubuntu/gcc/Release);
+  the MSVC and clang CI jobs run unit tests only.
+- Two portability fixes were needed to build with gcc at all (VPE.hpp compiled only with MSVC transitive includes/overloads): added `#include <memory>`, and replaced `fabs` as a `real(*)(real)` argument in `createEdgeContact` with a lambda (glibc's `::fabs` is `double(double)` only).

 ## Phase 1 — Transform macros → typed coordinate spaces

 Replace the 17 macros (`ITORP`, `RTOWN`, `WTOTIP`, …, VPE.hpp lines 203–223)